 Step Two

-Slice into ¼" slices (6-7 mm).
-I find that using a good serrated bread knife works wonders to cutting grapefruit by hand.
+Slice grapefruit into 1/4″ slices (6-7 mm).
+Using a good serrated bread knife works wonders to cut grapefruit by hand.
+But you can also use a meat slicer if you have one.

 Tip: If using a mandoline or meat slicer, cut the end of the grapefruit fruit to give yourself a flat surface.